 When comparing Parse vs Back4App, the Slant community recommends Back4App for most people.
-In the question“What are the best Android BaaS (Backend as a Service) providers?”
-Back4App is ranked 4th while Parse is ranked 7th.
+In the question“What are the best self-hosted BaaS (backend-as-a-service) providers?”
+Back4App is ranked 3rd while Parse is ranked 7th.
 The most important reason people chose Back4App is:

 Ranked in these QuestionsQuestion Ranking

 Parse offers unlimited API calls (max of 30req/sec), 1 million pushed and analytics for free.

 When you want to upload a file, you just create an object and initialize the file upload to the server (this is done asynchronously).

 User registration with Parse is pretty good and usually works without any problems.
 It's also very easy to use, you simply pass the username, password, email, etc. to the required method and register a callback that returns whether the registration was a success or a failure.